JochemTolsma/homepage/content/courses/_index.md

 | Complete (longitudinal) networks | Causes | Method |
 | Complete (longitudinal) networks | Consequences | Theory |
 | Complete (longitudinal) networks | Consequences | Method |

+{{% alert note %}}
+Feel free to jump to the section you are most interested in.
+But there is a clear order in the sections.
+The best way to accumulate theoretical and methodological knowledge, and to gain R-skills to successfully apply a social network perspective to your own research is by going through the sections one by.
+{{% /alert %}}

 ## Causes and Consequences
 **...or Selection and Influence**